 Carlisle, England, is an ancient city and district of the county of Cumbria in North West England.
 Rivers Eden, Pettrell, and Caldew nearly surround the city, with London 305 miles away and the border of Scotland just 13 miles away to the north.
 Carlisle’s population is approximately 107,524 and has an area of 402 square meters, making it the biggest city in England by area even though most of it is rural.
-Carlisle is an interesting destination for international students in the UK, as the city has a rich history and the potential things to do for students are countless.
+Carlisle is a popular student destination in the UK, as the city has a rich history and the potential things to do for students are countless.
+It also offers a wide range of student homes to accommodate its large student population.
 On average, the weather of Carlisle in Cumbria is mostly mild/warm like the rest of the county.
 However, students should be prepared for a considerable amount of rainfall during the year.

 Carlise has a great public transportation system.
 There are various train stations within the city; stagecoach bus transport is easy to reach.